w3c/cg-program/transfer-considerations.md

 * Has the group called for [Final Specification](https://www.w3.org/community/about/process/final/) commitments?
 * Are there any known IPR issues related to the CG Specification?
+* Are you using the IPR checker on your repos?

 ## Handoff Considerations